Altinn/altinn-studio-docs/content/teknologi/altinnstudio/architecture/capabilities/runtime/integration/events/_index.md

 ### Small events
 - The events will only contain a small amount of data.
 If more information is needed this is available from the resource itself
 - Every event links to the resource affected by the event.
-- We use CloudEvent as format.
+- We use CloudEvent as the format.

 ### Prefer push of events to consumers

-The prefered consumption of events is through subscription and subscriber endpoints where Altinn Events pushes the events.
+The preferred consumption of events is through subscription and subscriber endpoints where Altinn Events pushes the events to a subscriber webhook.

 ### Support retry of push

-The push functionality needs to support
+The push functionality needs to support retry of pushing events if the subscriber endpoint is unavailable.

 ### Expose events through REST-API

-- Use of REST-API ensures low complexity for consuming events
+- The use of REST-API ensures low complexity for consuming events
-- REST-API URLS and parameters are uses for filtering
+- REST-API URLs and parameters are uses for filtering

 ### Consumers keep track of their status
-- Consumers will keep track of their own status when using events API for consumption of events.
+- Consumers will keep track of their status when using events API for consumption of events.

-### Events does not change
+### Events do not change

 - Events for a resource are never changed.
-A new event can revert an earlier event
+A new event can revert the effect of an earlier event

  ### Events are stored for a limited time

  - Events will be available for 3 months through API.

 ## Event Architecture